MonetDBSolutions/MonetDBe-Python/doc/introduction.rst

 Alternatively, the Python debugger gives information up to the point the code switches to the underlying C function.
 Consider this a natural barrier not to cross, because the database kernel code is highly complex.

+For stability we deploy [SQLsmith](https://github.com/anse1/sqlsmith) and [SQLancer](https://github.com/sqlancer/sqlancer) on a daily basis to isolate corner cases that might havoc the system.
+As an aside, a Continuous Integration framework based on buildbot for the stability and regression testing on two dozen platforms.

 What are the caveats
 ====================